-Make sure you understand how different types of widgets work and the widget designs that are best suited to your app.
-You can also design widgets in web-native languages.
+Make sure you understand how different types of widgets work and the widget designs that are best suited for your app.
+You can also design widgets in web or native languages.
 See Creating your first Tizen wearable native widget application for more details on native apps and Creating your first Tizen wearable web widget application for web apps.

 - Design widgets to fit on one page

 Widgets occupy the whole screen.
 Design a widget to occupy a single page without scrolling.

 - Widgets only take a single tap